 - Special Fee:

 Course DescriptionExplores careers in the fitness and health industry.
 Covers concepts, skills, and methodology required to become a successful instructor of movement.
-Provides opportunities for practical experience and insight into the role of a fitness/health professional in health and fitness clubs and community based wellness centers, including self-promotion.
-Practical knowledge and skill in teaching psychomotor movement.
-Concepts, skills, and methodology required in becoming a successful instructor of movement.
-Prerequisites: MTH 65, WR 121, and current Fitness Technology student or instructor approval.
+Provides opportunities for practical experience and insight into the role of a fitness/health professional in fitness and health clubs and community based wellness centers, including self-promotion, and psychomotor movement instruction.
+Prerequisites: Acceptance to the Fitness Technology Program or instructor approval, and WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

-A. Research and apply data to choose a career path in the Health and Fitness industry.
+- Research and apply data to choose a career path in the health and fitness industry.

-B. Use current trends to determine valid applications of motor skill movement.
+- Use current trends to determine valid application of motor skill movement.

 - Teach a physical activity and movement class.

-D. Use competencies and successful skill sets for self promotion in the Health and Fitness industry.
+- Identify and apply skill sets for self promotion in the health and fitness industry.